 Protests began in Egypt on January 25.
 Organizers called it a Day of Rage back then.
 On that day, an NPR correspondent in Tahrir Square spoke with a cab driver, named Adel al-Sharif.

-Mr. ADEL AL-SHARIF (Cab Driver): The status quo is too much.
+ADEL AL: The status quo is too much.
 Too much not doing anything, we're not progressing.
 My children are growing.
 I don't know how to tell them that we've been living like this for ages.
 So we need this changed.

 INSKEEP: You're listening to MORNING EDITION from NPR News.